rbalsan1/EZ-make-pi/README.md

 This code is quite a bit different as it runs as a gui and the timeing is event based.

-The code has only been teested on a Raspberry Pi model B Rev 2.
+The code has only been tested on a Raspberry Pi model B Rev 2.